Potton: Governance

 There are two tiers of local government covering Potton, at parish (town) and unitary authority level: Potton Town Council and Central Bedfordshire Council, based at Chicksands.

-Potton Town Council has 15 members and meets at the Community Centre in Brook End.
-The building was formerly the town's fire station and had been built in 1887.
-The town is represented by a single councillor on Central Bedfordshire Council and by the Conservative Member of Parliament Richard Fuller for the North East Bedfordshire constituency at the House of Commons.
+Potton Town Council has 15 members and meets at the community centre in Brook End.
+The building was formerly the town's fire station, built in 1887.
+The town is represented by a single councillor on Central Bedfordshire Council and by Richard Fuller, the Conservative Member of Parliament for North Bedfordshire in the House of Commons.

-Public transport
+Transport

-Centrebus (South) runs an hourly, daytime, Monday to Saturday service to Biggleswade and Hitchin (journey time one hour) via Wrestlingworth and Dunton (service 188) or via Sutton (service 190) and to Sandy direct (service 188) or via Gamlingay and Everton (service 190).
-Ivel Sprinter runs a return trip each Wednesday to Cambridge (journey time 43 minutes) and every Thursday to St. Neots (38 minutes).
+Grant Palmer operates a daytime, Monday to Saturday service to Biggleswade and Bedford (service no. 72) and to Moggerhanger and Biggleswade (service 190).
+A2B Bus and Coach and Ivel Sprinter connect the town to Cambridge.